 Ideally, this type of scheme should be tested by primary or secondary injection into both the incomer and feeder relay at the same time.
 However, there are often cases when access to only a single relay at once is possible.
 Since IEC61850 is an international standard, the use of a third-party test tool is possible.
 One such test tool is the OMICRON CMC.

 The relay-relay GOOSE application is created in DIGSI IEC 61850 System Configurator.
 The pickup (‘start’) of the overcurrent elements in each of the feeder relays is mapped to a GOOSE input in the incomer relay.
-Configuration is via drag and drop – DIGSI automatically takes care of the necessary low level details of the protocol.
+The configuration is via drag and drop – DIGSI automatically takes care of the necessary low-level details of the protocol.

 DIGSI IEC 61850 System Configurator

-If the GOOSE mapping has already been created in DIGSI, then getting this this information into the OMICRON is as simple as exporting the Substation Configuration Description (SCD) file from DIGSI and importing it into the OMICRON GOOSE Configuration software.
+If the GOOSE mapping has already been created in DIGSI, then getting this information into the OMICRON is as simple as exporting the Substation Configuration Description (SCD) file from DIGSI and importing it into the OMICRON GOOSE Configuration software.
 (Export DIGSI SCD file, and Import in to OMICRON GOOSE Configuration)

-By connecting the OMICRON into either the subnet or directly into a relay, the OMICRON software allows the CMC to either simulate or subscribe-to any of the station.
-Again, configuration of this is via drag and drop – the relevant goose data-set item is selected and mapped to a binary input or output of the CMC.
+By connecting the OMICRON into either the subnet or directly into a relay, the OMICRON software allows the CMC to either simulate or subscribe to any of the stations.
+Again, the configuration of this is via drag and drop – the relevant goose data-set item is selected and mapped to a binary input or output of the CMC.
 These are then available for use as standard binary inputs/outputs in other parts of the Test Universe software.

 By use of the Omicron secondary injection combined with its GOOSE functions each of the SIPROTEC relays in the fast-bus scheme can be tested individually.